biointec/nexus/README.md

 The result can now be found in `EscherichiaColi4Strains_SubgraphEdges.tsv`.
 You can now visualize the subgraph in Cytoscape as described above.
 This should show one of the subgraphs from the image above.

+Questions and suggestions can be directed to:
+* Lore.Depuydt@Ugent.be
+* Jan.Fostier@Ugent.be

 <!-- # Reproducing Results
 The results from our paper 'Lossless Approximate Pattern Matching on Pan-genome de Bruijn Graphs' can be reproduced by using the following instructions.